Overview

 Meredith M. Hegg, Associate Professor of Instruction, Department of Mathematics, College of Science and Technology; PhD, Temple University.

-Matthew Richard Helmus, Assistant Professor, Department of Biology, College of Science and Technology; PhD, University of Wisconsin-Madison.
+Matthew Richard Helmus, Associate Professor, Department of Biology, College of Science and Technology; PhD, University of Wisconsin-Madison.

 Emanuel (Jody) B. Hey, Professor, Department of Biology, College of Science and Technology; PhD, State University of New York at Stony Brook.